Meal Plan Terms and Policies

-- Upon approval by the master’s office, a list of student names and their Princeton netID must be submitted by the group to the residential college dining services chef manager or manager.
+- Upon approval by their residential college office, a list of student names, their Princeton netID, and last 2 numbers of their social security must be submitted by the group to the residential college dining services chef manager or manager.
 The list should also include the date of the cookout and time and name(s) of person(s) picking up the food.

-- Requests must be made to the residential college dining services manager one week prior to the event.
+- Requests must be made to your residential college Campus Dining manager one week prior to the event.

 - All food and paper supplies are available at the contract holders’ dining unit.